Gillette responds to the backlash against its woke viral ad

 But the centerpiece of the whole campaign thus far is the “Best a Man Can Be” ad.

 As Bhalla explains it, this ad is directed toward good guys wondering what they can do to be great guys.
-The answer on hand involves standing up to bullies, not allowing physical violence, and respecting women through gender equality–and more importantly, role modeling this behavior for the next generation of men.
+The answer provided involves standing up to bullies, not allowing physical violence, and respecting women through gender equality–and more importantly, role modeling this behavior for the next generation of men.
+(Literally putting money where its mouth is, the brand has pledged a million dollars a year in donations to youth organizations like The Boys and Girls Club of America.)

-According to Fast Company’s consultation with social media analytics provider Social Sprout, the online response to the ad has been mostly positive.
+According to Fast Company’s consultation with social media analytics provider Sprout Social, the online response to the ad has been mostly positive.
 Between January 14 and 16, 63% of the 645,000 tweets about @Gillette have been positive, and 94% of the 246,000 tweets hashtagged #TheBestMenCanBe have been positive.

 Of course, the ad also made some men feel attacked.
-(It takes very little for some men to feel attacked.)
-For the most part, men are responding to the perceived assault in the usual manner: with threats of a boycott and the prospect of razor-clogged toilets.
-In the dingier corners of the internet, though, those opposed to the ad have resorted to doxxing its director, a woman.
+(To be fair, it takes very little for them to feel that way.)
+For the most part, these men are responding to the perceived assault in the usual manner: with threats of a boycott and the prospect of razor-clogged toilets.
+In the dingier corners of the internet, though, the opposition has resorted to doxxing the ad’s director, a woman.
 The ramifications of this response are not lost on Gillette.
-The brand remains resolute behind its intentions, even in the face of outrage and outrageous overreaction.
+The brand remains resolute behind its intentions, though, even in the face of outrage and outrageous overreaction.

 “I wouldn’t say any of the response is not expected.
 Masculinity is a complex and layered topic, so we definitely expected debate and conversations,” Bhalla says.
 “I want to be respectful to the folks who didn’t necessarily like the ad and had a point of view on it–they are absolutely entitled to it.
 But the ad is not about all men being bad.
 It’s the exact opposite of that.
 There’s a part where we say, ‘We believe in the best in all men.’
 It’s literally right there in the ad!
 The intention is to say, ‘All of you guys are great; how about you be an even better role model for your kids?’
 That’s it.
 That’s the ad.”